-Whether you’re enhancing your natural color or changing it completely, hair dye is nothing short of transformative.
+Whether you’re enhancing your natural color or changing it completely, dyeing your hair is nothing short of transformative.
 It doesn’t just change the way you look, it changes the way you feel.
-But if you color your hair yourself, you know that it comes with a whole host of problems—or it did until now.
+Feeling confident about your hair can turn a bad day into a great day, or a great day into an excellent one.
+But if you color your hair yourself, you know that it comes with a whole host of problems—or it doesn’t have to be that way.

 1. Remove dye stains from skin.

 Anyone living that bottle brunette life knows how annoying those dark dye stains left around your hairline and on your neck are.
-Sure, you could make a trip to the beauty supply store for those special makeup removing wipes—or you could mix a tablespoon of olive oil with a blob of whitening toothpaste, apply it to a cotton ball and rub away.
-Even the most tenacious dye stains don’t stand a chance against this gentle yet effective concoction.
+Sure, you could order these special dye-removing wipes—or you try mixing a tablespoon of olive oil with a blob of whitening toothpaste, apply it to a cotton ball and rub away.
+This gentle yet effective concoction might be just what you need, depending on the stain.

 2. Use the right developer.